 IV.
-THE FIXED POINT EQUATION
+FIXED-POINT EQUATION

-Focusing on the back-off and attempt process of a node, and being given the collision probability γ the attempt rate is provided by $G(\gamma)$ in Eq 1.
-It is important to recall that in the present discussion all rates are conditioned on being in the back-off periods.
-Later we will see how to incorporate the channel activity periods.
-Now if all nodes have the same backoff parameters, they will all see the same average collision probability, γ , and hence will have the same attempt rate.
-If the attempt rate (or probability) of each node per slot is $\beta, 0 \leq \beta \leq 1$, then, conditioning on an attempt of the given node, the probability of this attempt experiencing a collision is the probability that any of the other nodes attempts in the same slot.
-Under the decoupling approximation, the number of attempts made by the other nodes is binomially distributed with parameters β and n-1.
-Under the approximation, the number of attempts in successive form an i.i.d. sequence.
+Focusing on the backoff and attempt process of a node, and being given the collision probability γ the attempt rate is provided by $G(\gamma)$ in (1).
+It is important to recall that in the present discussion all rates are conditioned on being in the backoff periods.
+Later, we will see how to incorporate the channel activity periods.
+Now, if all nodes have the same backoff parameters, they will all see the same average collision probability, γ and, hence, will have the same attempt rate.
+If the attempt rate (or probability) of each node per slot is β , $0 \le \beta \le 1$; then, conditioning on an attempt of the given node, the probability of this attempt experiencing a collision is the probability that any of the other nodes attempts in the same slot.
+Under the decoupling approximation, the number of attempts made by the other nodes is binomially distributed with parameters β and n - 1.
+Under the approximation, the number of attempts in successive slots form an i.i.d. sequence.
 The probability of collision of an attempt by a node is given by

-$$\Gamma(\beta) := 1 - (1 - \beta)^{(n-1)}$$ (2)
+$$\Gamma(\beta) := 1 - (1 - \beta)^{(n-1)}.$$ (2)

 We will show later in the paper that under a certain asymptotic regime the aggregate attempt rate $n\beta$ converges to a positive value as $n \to \infty$.
-Then (motivated by the binomial to Poisson convergence theorem) for a large number of nodes, it is reasonable to model the attempt process of the other nodes (with respect to a given node) as a sequence of i.i.d. batches (at slot boundaries) with the batch distribution being Poisson with mean $(n-1)\beta$.
+Then (motivated by the binomial to Poisson convergence theorem) for a large number of nodes, it is reasonable to model the attempt process of the other nodes (with respect to a given node) as a sequence of i.i.d. batches (at slot boundaries) with the batch distribution being Poisson with mean $(n - 1)\beta$.
 The collision probability under this model is then clearly given by

-$$\Gamma(\beta) := 1 - e^{-(n-1)\beta} \tag{3}$$
+$$\Gamma(\beta) := 1 - e^{-(n-1)\beta}.$$ (3)

-It is now natural to expect that the equilibrium behaviour of the system will be characterised by the solutions of the following fixed point equation
+It is now natural to expect that the equilibrium behavior of the system will be characterized by the solutions of the following fixed-point equation

-$$\gamma = \Gamma(G(\gamma)) \tag{4}$$
+$$\gamma = \Gamma \left(G(\gamma) \right). \tag{4}$$

-If this equation can be solved it will yield the collision probability, from which the attempt rate can be obtained using Eq 1.
-We will see in Sec VI that throughputs can be obtained once these quantities are determined.
+If this equation can be solved, it will yield the collision probability, from which the attempt rate can be obtained using (1).
+We will see in Section VI that throughputs can be obtained once these quantities are determined.